-The Gothic style took in more than the structure of the buildings, glorious though these were with their slender flying buttresses, soaring height and space.
-Churches became works of art with lifelike sculptures carved of stone, metalwork, painted walls and the crowning glory of their stained glass.
+The Gothic style took in more than the structure of the buildings, glorious though these were with their slender flying buttresses, soaring height and huge spaces.
+Churches became works of art with lifelike sculptures carved of stone, with new metalwork, painted walls and the crowning glory of their stained glass.

 In the summer and at Christmas most of these great buildings have wonderful sound and light shows that flicker across the façades.
 They bring the story of the cathedral to life with many of them showing how the cathedral was built.
 Well worth checking out with the local tourist office.

 Try to attend a service at Easter or Christmas in one of these gothic cathedrals and hear some glorious music.